The Best Places Around the World to Travel in November

 For many people, traveling in November means returning to the family nest for Thanksgiving.
-This sounds lovely in theory, but all too often involves sickeningly expensive plane tickets (unless you’ve read our guide on how to find cheap flights) and awkward political arguments with your semi-estranged uncle (we can’t help with that one).
+This sounds lovely in theory, but all too often involves sickeningly expensive plane tickets (unless you’ve read our guide to finding cheap flights) and awkward political arguments over dinner with your semi-estranged uncle (we can’t help with that one).
 But if you’re not set on returning to your roots, or you’ve got vacation days left over, November can be a uniquely beautiful and peaceful time to travel -- you just have to know where to go.
-Whether it's the food, the leaves, the crisp air, the lack of tourists, or something else entirely, these travel destinations are at their very best.
+Whether it's the food, leaves, crisp air, lack of tourists, or something else entirely, these travel destinations are at their very best.

 Each November, the streets of Sydney turn purple as the jacaranda trees hit full bloom.
 Take a walking tour of McDougall Street, where they’re particularly magnificent, and set aside a morning for wandering around the jacaranda-laden University of Sydney campus.
-Peak season for both heat and tourists doesn’t fully arrive until December, so you’re in an optimal off-season window for travel.
-Plus if you’re an art lover and can swing your trip for the first week of November, you’ll be there to catch the largest free sculpture exhibition in the world.
+Peak season for both heat and tourists doesn’t fully arrive until December, so you’re in through Bondi before November 10, you’ll be there to catch the largest free sculpture exhibition in the world.

-The week leading up to the November full moon means the return of Myanmar’s famous Taunggyi Tazaungdaing hot air balloon festival in Bagan.
-The Buddhist festivities have grown to include fireworks, which last year led to one of the balloons crashing and the death of an unfortunate shop owner.
+The week leading up to the November full moon (this year, the 3rd through the 12th) means the return of Myanmar’s famous Taunggyi Tazaungdaing hot air balloon festival in Bagan.
+The Buddhist festivities have grown to include fireworks, which two years ago led to one of the balloons crashing and the death of an unfortunate shop owner.
 But we’re telling you this in the interest of disclosure, not to dissuade you from going -- the balloon festival continues to be one of the most memorable sights in Southeast Asia, and an isolated accident shouldn’t scare you off.
-Bagan itself is home to the largest concentration of Buddhist temples and stupas on Earth.
+Bagan itself is breathtaking with or without balloons -- it’s home to the largest concentration of Buddhist temples and stupas on Earth.

 Chiang Mai, Thailand

-Meanwhile, in northern Thailand, there are two iconic festivals that fall on the actual full moon -- this year, November 23.
+Meanwhile, in northern Thailand, there are two iconic festivals that fall on the actual full moon -- this year, November 12.
 Release lanterns into the sky for Yi Peng, and baskets bearing candles into the gentle river for Loy Krathong.
 If you’ve still not blown out all your sensory neurons, stay on after the festivals and explore what is, in my opinion, the very best part of Thailand.
-Hit the many, many street markets, eat at least as many bowls of khao soi, and rent a scooter for the mountain roads of neighboring Chiang Rai.
+Hit the many, many street markets, eat as many bowls of khao soi as you can physically fit into your tummy, and rent a scooter for the mountain roads of neighboring Chiang Rai.

 Great Smoky Mountains National Park, North Carolina and Tennessee

 Fall foliage here is just transcendent, especially early in the month.
-On November 6, Smoky Mountain Winterfest officially kicks off across the region, and everything is draped in gazillions of lights.
-The following day, Gatlinburg, Tennessee, hosts its annual Winter Magic Kickoff (more light-lighting) as well as its Chili Cook-off.
-And from November 20 through the first couple of days in December, you can pick up unique, locally made handicrafts at the Great Smoky Mountains Thanksgiving Arts & Crafts Show.
+On November 6, Gatlinburg, Tennessee, rings in the holiday season with its annual Winter Magic Chili Cook-off.
+On November 22, Smoky Mountain Winterfest officially kicks off across the region, everything is draped in gazillions of lights, and the festivities get going for real.
+Beginning November 26, you can pick up unique, locally made handicrafts at the Great Smoky Mountains Thanksgiving Arts & Crafts Show.

-November is primetime for lazing on this under-the-radar Caribbean island’s 33 white-sand beaches, as the sticky summer makes way for dry days that hold steady around 80 degrees, and tropical flora comes into full bloom.
-Hurricane season is practically over (Anguilla hasn’t been hit in November since 1999), but the tourist rush doesn’t start for another month or so -- which means you can still get cheaper rates on hotels, and you won’t face a fight over sun loungers.
-True, the island felt the full force of Hurricanes Irma and Maria last year, but most places are back open for business -- and you’ll be doing them a solid by bringing your custom.
+It’s been two years since Hurricanes Irma and Maria, and Anguilla is vibrantly back in business.
+November is primetime for lounging around any of this under-the-radar Caribbean island’s 33 white-sand beaches.
+The sticky summer is making way for dry days that hold steady around 80 degrees, tropical flora is coming into bloom, and the island feels like its coming to life, like when you were a kid and could start to feel summer in the air.
+Hurricane season is at its end (Anguilla hasn’t been hit in November since 1999), but the tourist rush doesn’t start for another month or so -- which means you can still get cheaper rates on hotels, and you won’t face a fight over sun loungers.

 New York City, New York

-New Yorkers heartily complain about the weather through three of the seasons, but that’s because they are carefully hoarding complimentary sentiments to be released in a gush come fall.
-Folks, autumn here is good, and November has an absolute embarrassment of riches.
+New Yorkers heartily complain about the weather through three of the four seasons, but that’s because they are carefully hoarding complimentary sentiments to be released in a gush come fall.
+Folks, autumn here is very, very good, and November brings an absolute embarrassment of riches.
 There’s the Macy’s Thanksgiving Day Parade, sure, but don’t limit yourself.
-New York Comedy Festival runs from the 5th through the 11th, the Dyker Heights Christmas Lights start right after Thanksgiving, and there are so many other art/music/craft/food/drink/holiday festivals that you couldn’t possibly run out.
-When you’re ready for a break, you can always escape the city and go apple picking.
+New York Comedy Festival runs from the 4th through the 10th, the Dyker Heights Christmas Lights start right after Thanksgiving, and there are so many other art/music/craft/food/drink/holiday festivals that you couldn’t possibly run out.
+When you’re ready for a break, you can always escape the city and catch the tail end of apple picking.